Skip to Main Content

 The Williams Record

-Lena Kerest ’25 is a prospective political science major from Shelburne, Vt.
-She is the town news editor, and she previously served as a staff writer for the news section.
+Lena Kerest ’25 is a political science major from Shelburne, Vt.
+She is a senior executive editor.
+She previously served as the executive editor for editorials, the town news editor, and as a staff writer for the news section.

 Email: [email protected]